TamikWilliams/-final_exam_study_notes/FinalNotes.md

 # How to append the output of a command to a file
 # example
-- ls -la > allmyfiles.lst
+- ls -la >> allmyfiles.lst
+-
+    > To redirect the output of a command to a file.
+Essentially saving the output of a command to a file
+    >> to append (add) the output of a command to a file
+    | to pass the output of a command to another

+Output redirection uses the file descriptors:

+    1 (STDOUT) Standard output = the regular output of a successfully executed command 2 (STDERR) Standard error = any error message returned by a command

+    Write an echo command that displays the following text “All files in my home directory” Save the output of the echo command to a file called: file_report.txt List all the files (including hidden but not the .. and .) in your home directory in a comma-separated format and append the output to the file_report.txt file
+    Display the content of the file_report.txt file
+# Example
+- echo "all files in my home directory" > file_report.txt

-# How to use echo and output redirection to create a new file that contains some text
+# How to use echo and output redirection to create a new file that contains same text
+# usage
+- command output plus > plus file
+# save the output of a command to a file
+- ls -lA ~ > all-file-in-home.txt

 # How to use wildcards (For copying and moving multiple files at the same time)

 # Move all files from one directory to another